 Units that are solely for black start purposes are to be modeled in the base cases; however, these units should not be dispatched.
 Black Start units are designated with a unit ID that begins with the letter ‘B’ which can be followed by an alphanumeric character (for example, ‘B1’, ‘B2’, etc.).

 All other units are dispatched using an economic-simulation software package.
 Units will be dispatched to minimize production costs taking into account unit start-up times and cost and heat rates while adhering to the following guidelines for each set of cases:

+SSWG

+(YR) = CURRENT YEAR